f948/pachinko-game-/README.md

 # Required

 A web browser to run the html file.
+Notepad or Notepad ++ installed

 # To make the code work

-Open the html file with your web browser.(Internet explorer,microsoft edge or google chrome would work)
+Copy and paste the code from this repository into Nodepad and save the files with the same names as listed above Open the html file with your web browser.(Internet explorer,microsoft edge or google chrome would work)

 # LICENSE: